waylad/moonwar/README.md

 The GitHub repository is a mono-repo containing :

-- The game, located in src/game, built with PhaserJS, a 2D javascript game engine, and AlgoSDK for creating and updating the NFTs.
+- The game, located in src/game, built with PhaserJS, a 2D javascript game engine.
+The DSL is available in `dsl.json` in the `metaverse` folder.

 - The images and metadata generator for the NFTs, located in src/generator, a custom script that takes the 4 cabins, 4 wings, 4 engines, and 4 weapons and mixes them together to create the 256 combinations of JSON metadata and png files.
+Note that the script automatically uploads the images to IPFS using an infura gateway and generates the metadata with the IPFS links.

+- The smart contracts for upgradable NFTs in src/contracts, which is a modified ERC721, created with OpenZepellin, Hardhat, and Typechain.

 ## What's next?